cacophony-wj/LeS/TROUBLESHOOTING.md

 _Mod Organizer 2_ does not put edits to existing files in the _overwrite_ folder, only newly created files. _CBBE_, _3BBB_ and _BD_ come with "default" meshes that will be changed by _BodySlide_ if you do not direct them to the proper directory yourself.
 Likewise, _Nemesis_ edits all the animation source files when it updates instead of putting the changes in the overwrite folder.
 If you don't believe me, I encourage you to check _MO2_'s documentation or the _Nemesis_ closed _Issues_ section on Github.
 If this doesn't convince you, I encourage you to test it yourself.

+### I look really old no matter what I do.

+Change your character's complexion, or load a Preset from within RaceMenu.

 ### I tried to wear a piece of gear but my body disappeared!

 The _Devious_ equipment is invisible unless _BodySlide_ is fully run.
 Follow all the steps in the _BodySlide_ section.